amieya512/SQL-Layoff-Dataset-Cleanup/README.md

 This project involves cleaning a layoff dataset using SQL techniques.
 The goal was to prepare the data for analysis by handling issues such as missing values, duplicates, and standardizing data formats.

 ## Dataset
-- **File:** layoffs.csv
+- **Original File:** layoffs.csv (raw dataset)
+- **Cleaned File:** layoffs_cleaned.csv (after data transformation)
-- **Source:** Layoff data provided from Alex The Analyst's GitHub
+- **Source:** Layoff data sourced from Alex The Analyst's GitHub repository.

 ## Objectives
 - Identify and remove duplicates
-- Handle null values effectively
+- Handle null values effectively by direct replacements and filtering
 - Standardize date and text formatting
-- Perform basic data transformation for consistency
+- Perform data normalization and restructuring

 ## Tools Used
 - SQL (Local instance)
 - Dataset: Layoff data in CSV format

 ## Key Steps
-1. **Data Import:** Loaded the layoffs.csv file into the database.
+1. **Data Import:** Loaded the `layoffs.csv` file into the database.
-2. **Data Cleaning:**
+2. **Data Cleaning Steps:**
-   - Removed duplicate entries
+   - Removed duplicate entries using `DISTINCT`.
-   - Replaced NULL values appropriately
+   - Handled null values using direct replacements (`UPDATE SET column = value WHERE column IS NULL`).
-   - Standardized date formats
+   - Standardized date formats using `DATE_FORMAT()`.
+   - Normalized company names and job roles using `TRIM()` and `LOWER()` functions.
-3. **Final Export:** Cleaned data was exported and ready for further analysis.
+3. **Export Cleaned Data:** Exported the transformed data into `layoffs_cleaned.csv` for further analysis.

 ## Files in This Repository
-- `SQL Data Cleaning Project.sql`: Contains the SQL queries used for cleaning the dataset.
+- `SQL Layoff Dataset Cleanup.sql`: Contains the SQL queries used for cleaning the dataset.
 - `layoffs.csv`: The original dataset used for this project.
+- `layoffs_cleaned.csv`: The cleaned and transformed version of the dataset.
 - `README.md`: This document explaining the project.

 ## How to Use
 1. Import the `layoffs.csv` into your SQL environment.
-2. Run the queries provided in `SQL Data Cleaning Project.sql`.
+2. Run the queries provided in `SQL Layoff Dataset Cleanup.sql`.
-3. Review the cleaned data for further analysis.
+3. Review the `layoffs_cleaned.csv` for the cleaned dataset.

-## Contact
+## Skills Demonstrated
-If you have any questions, feel free to reach out!
+- SQL querying and data transformation
+- Handling missing data and duplicates
+- Data standardization and cleaning principles